lardieri/Entry-Card/docs/README.md

 ## How to use

-1. Take a picture of your entry/VIP card, or select a picture you've already taken.
+1. Take a picture of your vaccination, membership, or VIP card.
+   Or, use a picture or PDF scan from your photo album or favorite cloud file service.

 2. Go out.

-3. When the bouncer asks to see a picture of your card, just tap the app.
+3. When the bouncer asks to see your card, just tap the app.

 **Your card comes up right away, at full brightness!**